 Travel spots in Lithuania

-Palanga Church of the Assumption of the Blessed Virgin Mary is the red-brick Neo-Gothic landmark of central Palanga, built in 1896-1906 to a design by Swedish architect K. E. Strandmann.
-Inside are older altars, early twentieth-century stained-glass traditions, marble furnishings, and layers of resort parish history.
+Palanga Church of the Assumption of the Blessed Virgin Mary is the red-brick Neo-Gothic landmark of central Palanga, with a 24 m tower, built in 1896-1906 to a design by Swedish architect Karl Eduard Strandmann.
+Protected in the Register of Cultural Property (code 1294), it was initiated by canon Juozapas Šniukšta and one-third funded by Count Feliksas Tiškevičius; inside are marble altars, Kraków stained glass, and Baroque altars from the older church.

 Place